pilarmanzi/pilarmanzi.github.io/_pages/about.md

 I am a PhD Candidate (ABD) in Political Science at Northwestern University, where I am also completing a Masters in Applied Statistics.
 My research focuses on the politics of income inequality with a regional focus in Latin America.

-Before coming to grad school, I received a B.A. in Political Science at the Universidad Católica del Uruguay.
-I also worked at the Economic Commission for Latin America and the Caribbean and did consulting work for other international organizations.
+I received a B.A. in Political Science at the Universidad Católica del Uruguay.
+Before grad school, I worked at the Economic Commission for Latin America and the Caribbean and did consulting work for other international organizations.